fabio1623/GlueHome/README.md

 - `DeliveryInfrastructure`: the infrastructure layer that deals with data persistence using MySQL and message queues using RabbitMQ.
 - `DeliveryBackground`: the background task that updates expired deliveries state every hour.

-There are also two Unit Tests projects:
+There are also 3 Unit Tests projects:

 - `DeliveryApiTests`: tests the Delivery endpoints.
 - `DeliveryDomainTests`: tests the business logic.
+- `DeliveryInfrastructureTests`: tests the database and message broker operations.

 ## Requirements